emanlodovice/philtrip-dummy-signup/README.md

-A dummpy Signup page for PhilTrip.
+A dummy Signup page for PhilTrip.
 This will be used for validating the product.